nyu-acsys/template-proofs/README.txt

   - ccm.v:
         Commutative Cancelative Monoids, the basis for flow domains
   - gmap_more.v:
-        Extension of maps
+        Extension of gmaps in stdpp (Coq standard library used by Iris)
   - flows.v:
         The flow framework and flow interfaces camera definitions
   - inset_flows.v:
-        Instantiation of flows used by give-up and coupling templates
+        Instantiation of flows used by give-up template
   - linkset_flows.v:
         Instantiation of flows used by link template
   - keyset_ra.v: